 Check procedure: Check that description guarantees reasonable funding support for at least two years.

-Policy of offering data, treatment of IPR issues and Code-of-Conduct
+Intellectual Property Rights and Privacy

+2.a Data offering & IPR

 Requirement: Each centre needs to make clear statements about their policy of offering data and services and their treatment of IPR issues.

-The centre has to implement the GÉANT Data Protection Code of Conduct (DP-CoC) for federated Service Providers.

-Details: The centre has to give a short description of their policy of offering data and services and their treatment of IPR issues.
+Details: The centre has to give a short description (preferably on its website) of its policy of offering data and services and the treatment of IPR issues.
 The centre should offer data access/sharing for users from other CLARIN ERIC countries.

-(More details to be added from Martin and Oliver.
-We might also split this item up in two separate items)

 Centre statement:

-(If the policy of offering data and treatment of IPR issues can be found on URL’s, then stating which URL’s contain the information is sufficient, otherwise add description here.
-More details to be added)
+(If the policy of offering data and treatment of IPR issues can be found on a webpage, then stating which page contains the information is sufficient, otherwise add description here.)

 Check procedure: